jamiedraws/SASS/README.md

     @include module.modifier;
 }
 ```
-The interface's objective is to *interface* with other modules and apply the mixins that contribute towards the user-interface.
+The interface's objective is to *interface* with other modules and apply the mixins that contribute towards a single user-interface or multiple user-interfaces.

 Interfaces are agnostic of implementation details and are focused on the abstract details.
-To further clarify, take the `module.base` for example; this interface has no idea what the code inside the `module.base` mixin looks like or is supposed to do.
+To further clarify, take the `module.base` for example; this interface is not aware of what the code inside the `module.base` mixin looks like or is supposed to do.
 Those details are reserved inside the module itself.

 Separating implementation from abstraction allows us to read *interfaces* as a document of commands that create a user-interface.
 When we want an overview perspective of the entire assembly line of modules without the details, we can rely on an interface.